ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. This is a script that displays the content of the /etc/passwd file.

 3. This is a script that displays the content of /etc/passwd and /etc/hosts.

+4. This is a script that displays the last 10 lines of /etc/passwd